Removing Rust from Stainless Steel

 While stainless steel is a corrosion resistant material compared to mild or tool steel, it is truly stain-“less” steel rather than stainproof steel.
 Unfortunately in many situations even stainless steel can develop corrosion which can range from mild tea staining discoloration to thick, flaky rust.
 This can cause some understandable panic for owners of stainless steel equipment, tanks, railings, appliances, sinks, grills, boat hardware, sculptures, and other objects which go from beautiful to ugly due to the appearance of rust.
 The good news is that rust on stainless steel can be removed and prevented from rapid recurrence if the right steps are taken.

 Some of the most frequent causes for rusting on stainless steel are surface iron contamination that was deposited during or after manufacturing, and the alloy structure change along the heat affected zone of welds.
-These are corrosion situations that can be prevented with proper passivation, but are sometimes overlooked.
-Additionally, even stainless steel that has been passivated can rust due to chloride attack from harsh chemicals such as muriatic acid or long term exposure in highly corrosive environments such as swimming pools, marine areas, winter ice-melting salts, or frequent cleaning with bleach-based cleaners.
-In these circumstances, periodic repassivation is recommended in order to keep the stainless looking nice.
+These are corrosion situations that should be prevented with proper passivation, but are sometimes overlooked.
+Additionally, even stainless steel that has been passivated well can rust due to chloride attack from harsh chemicals such as muriatic acid, as well as long term exposure in highly corrosive environments such as swimming pools, marine areas, winter ice-melting salts, or frequent cleaning with bleach-based cleaners.
+In these circumstances, regular rinsing with clean water is helpful to remove the chlorides from the surface, but periodic repassivation is also recommended in order to keep the stainless looking nice.

 Removing rust from stainless steel is easy and can be achieved through the use of any number of different chemicals, abrasives, grinding, blasting, etc. However, using these methods does not address the vital issue of passivation to help protect the stainless steel from future corrosion.
-This is the most important part of remedying the rust issue because nobody benefits if the rust comes right back again.
+This is the most important part of remedying the rust issue because removal efforts seem wasted if the rust comes back again too quickly.

 Products for Rust Removal and Extra Protection